ohdsi-denmark/danish_medical_vocabularies_to_OMOP/README.md

 SGH code for the hospital/clinic and an optional addition AFD code for the department.
 The [shak_location_map.csv](Caresites%2Fshak_location_map.csv) file contains the mapping of SHAK codes to location ids for the Danish regions (81-85).
 Unknown regions are mapped to the location id "National" (code 8).

+### Route Mapping

+In the OHDSI framework, [route mapping]() refers to the process of standardizing information about how a drug is administered to a patient, such as orally, intravenously, or topically.
+This information is critical for interpreting drug exposure data in a clinically meaningful way and ensuring consistency across diverse data sources.
+Within the OMOP CDM, the `drug_exposure` table includes a field called `route_concept_id`, which is used to store the standardized concept that represents the route of drug administration.
+Since source datasets often contain non-standardized or locally defined route descriptions—such as free-text entries, abbreviations, or local codes—these values must be mapped to standardized concepts from the OHDSI vocabulary, most commonly from the Standardized Drug Route vocabulary or SNOMED CT.
+This is achieved through a lookup table or mapping file, often referred to as `route_mapping`, which links source route values to OMOP standard concept IDs and names.